james-priest/100-days-log/README.md

 This repo is used to track progress for Alexander Kallaway's 100 Days of Code Challenge ([https://100daysofcode.com](https://100daysofcode.com)).

 It's available to anyone that would also like to track their progress using GitHub Pages.
-It uses a customized version of the [Leap day theme](https://github.com/pages-themes/leap-day) ([preview here](https://pages-themes.github.io/leap-day/)) and allows simple customization of page titles & colors schemes.
+It uses a customized version of the [Leap day theme](https://github.com/pages-themes/leap-day) (see [preview here](https://pages-themes.github.io/leap-day/)) and allows simple customization of page titles & colors schemes.

 Table of Contents